KarsuarCD/KarsuarCD/README.md

-- Hi im Karsuar and I ama person that is trying to learn more about coding and finally create my own programs and MC plugins.
+- Hi im Karsuar and I am a person that is trying to learn more about coding and finally create my own programs and MC plugins.
 - Thank you.